 RIGHT HERE.
 RIGHT NOW. gives hands-on industry experience to young people living in Western Sydney in a supported professional context that is process driven.
 The creative model provides opportunities for young people to engage in all aspects of the making process, from artistic to artistic leadership to production.

-Collaborators Angelique Bickerstaff, Krystal Docker, Anshika Sharma, Harsh Yalam and Kellie Zhao-Culpan.
+Young Collaborators Rochelle Baughan, Angelique Bickerstaff, Krystal Docker, Manasi Kundap, Pratik Jaipuria, Darzana Ravindrarajah, Yash Shah, Anshika Sharma, Harsh Yalam and Kellie Zhao-Culpan.

 ABOUT THE ARTISTS